mac999/infra_ai_agent_tutorials/README.md

 ## Author

-This tutorial was developed for educational purposes in AI agent development and infrastructure intelligence systems.
+This tutorial was developed for educational purposes in AI agent development and infrastructure intelligence systems by Taewook Kang (laputa99999@gmail.com)

 ## License

 This project is provided for educational and research purposes.
 Users are responsible for complying with all applicable licenses for third-party libraries, models, and datasets used in this tutorial.
 Refer to individual library documentation for specific license terms.

+- MIT License